FAQ

 For Contractors, Excavators & Homeowners

-Q: Where can I get information on state, local & Federal regulations?
+Q: Where can I get information on state, local and federal regulations?

 You can find the Alaska Damage Prevention Statutes regarding excavations in Title 42, Chapter 30, and Anchorage Municipal Code in Chapter 26, U.S. Code of Federal Regulations: 49CFR196; 49CFR198; 49USC.60114